react-native-elements/react-native-elements/docs/checkbox.md

 ### `iconType`

-Icon family, can be one of the following: simple-line-icon, zocial, octicon, material, material-community, ionicon, foundation, evilicon, entypo (required only if specifying an icon that is not from font-awesome)
+Icon family, can be one of the following: simple-line-icon, zocial, octicon, material, material-community, ionicon, foundation, evilicon, entypo font-awesome, font-awesome-5 (required only if specifying an icon that is not from font-awesome)

 |  Type  |   Default   |
 | :----: | :---------: |